adamdjbrett/doctrineofdiscovery.org/_posts/2024-09-26-international-law-of-colonialism.md

 ---
-title: "S05E02: Exploring the Legacy of Vine Deloria Jr. on Native American Thought with Philip Deloria"
+title: "The International Law of Colonialism: Johnson v.
+M'Intosh and the Doctrine of Discovery Applied Worldwide"
 categories:
   - Blog
   - law